Researchers and staff in Modern Languages

-Your Subject Librarian for Languages is Joanna Cooksey.
+Your Academic Liaison Librarian for Languages is Joanna Cooksey.
 Staff and researchers are welcome to contact Joanna for help with:

 - Provision of Library materials for your students.

 - Help and advice on your own use of the Library and your particular information needs, whether for curriculum design, your own research or keeping up to date with new resources within your subject sphere.

-If you are unfamiliar with using electronic information sources, or just want to keep up to date with new resources, your Subject Librarian will be pleased to arrange a session with you to explore the most useful resources available in your subject area.
-If you are new to Oxford Brookes, please do make contact with your Subject Librarian for details of what resources and services are available.
+If you are unfamiliar with using electronic information sources, or just want to keep up to date with new resources, your Academic Liaison Librarian will be pleased to arrange a session with you to explore the most useful resources available in your subject area.
+If you are new to Oxford Brookes, please do make contact with your Academic Liaison Librarian for details of what resources and services are available.

 The following guides give details of resources available in the field of Modern Languages for Brookes staff and students:

 - Finding information for Modern Languages lists a range of subject-specific information sources.

 - Check the Languages Web pages for details of relevant databases, electronic journals and Internet sites

 The Library Web site has a section devoted to Library services for researchers which contains a wide range of information about services and resources that can support you in your research, such as: